-I’ve purchased a copy of The Complete Runner’s Day-by-Day Log 2017 Calendar like I’ve done every year since 1984, to collect race memorabilia; race numbers, photos, ribbons and results.
-I’m already seeing the benefits of tracking metrics with the TomTom Runner Cardio (pace/speed, distance/calories, steps, heart rate and cadence) on Runkeeper and Strava.
+I’ve purchased a copy of The Complete Runner’s Day-by-Day Log 2017 Calendar like I’ve done every year since 1984, but I’m already seeing the benefits of tracking metrics with the TomTom Runner Cardio (pace/speed, distance/calories, steps, heart rate and cadence) on Runkeeper and Strava.

 Training Tip #1: